github/developer.github.com/content/v3/orgs.md

 ### OAuth scope requirements

-This method will only return organizations that your authorization allows you to operate on in some way (e.g., you can list teams with `read:org` scope, you can publicize your organization membership with `user` scope, etc.).
-Therefore, this API will require at least `user` or `read:org` scope.
-OAuth requests with insufficient scope will receive a `403 Forbidden` response.
+This only lists organizations that your authorization allows you to operate on in some way (e.g., you can list teams with `read:org` scope, you can publicize your organization membership with `user` scope, etc.).
+Therefore, this API requires at least `user` or `read:org` scope.
+OAuth requests with insufficient scope receive a `403 Forbidden` response.

     GET /user/orgs